Psychiatric Mental Health Nurse Practitioner

 - GRE not required

-- resume/CV reflecting a minimum of one year of experience as an R.N.
-You must have the equivalent of one year’s experience as a R.N. prior to the application deadline.
+- resume/CV showing a minimum of one year full-time equivalent experience as a Registered Nurse prior to the application deadline.
+Employment will be verified.

 - official TOEFL iBT scores required with a 78 overall